barankcay/JosStam-Fluid-Solver/README.md

 # JosStam-Fluid-Solver
-Fluid solver based on Jos Stams's paper, fluids for games, with C++.
+Fluid solver based on Jos Stams's paper, with C++.
+Jos Stam, "Real-Time Fluid Dynamics for Games".
+Proceedings of the Game Developer Conference, March 2003.